AydenB/mkdocs/docs/user-guide/Accounts Payable.md

    - M - designates that the Process Manual Payments application will be used to process the payment of the invoice with a manually-written check.
    - E - designates that the Process EFT Payments application will be used to process the payment of the invoice with an electronic funds transfer.

-8. Press <Enter> when data entry is complete.
+8. Press &lt;Enter&gt; when data entry is complete.

-9. Press <Enter> when prompted to confirm.
+9. Press &lt;Enter&gt; when prompted to confirm.
 The Invoice Pay Date Maintenance Prompt Screen screen appears with the Record changed message.

-10. If necessary, users can repeat the previous instructions to continue editing vouchers, or press <F3> (Exit).
+10. If necessary, users can repeat the previous instructions to continue editing vouchers, or press &lt;F3&gt; (Exit).
 The Accounts Payable screen appears.

 ### Editing A Payment Batch